 Unfortunately, I didn’t get to spend much daylight hours exploring Kifissia but from what I saw it’s one of the more beautiful spots in Athens.
 It houses cafes, shows, upscale stores, a bowling center, hip nightlife and movie theater.
 It was traditionally, the home of many affluent politicians.
 When I went, one of the streets straight off the subway, turned into a sidewalk market with crafts vendors.

 Budget Street Eats :

 Food isn’t necessarily cheap in Athens, but if you’ve made it all the way to Athens, why not splurge!
 Still, if you’re worried about your Euro, there are budget friendly options.
-The next video will be about 11 Must Try Greek Foods Faves and it will explain a little more about some Greek foods which are friendly to both, vegetarians and backpackers.
+See Must Try Athens Greek Foods .

 Souvlaki (Vegetarian Souvlaki)